- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 4. Signing Presentation Guidelines:

 WHAT TO BRING WITH YOU: PPE & hand sanitizer, sack lunch (if attending in person).
-Repositionable POST-IT arrows (100 or so) to help you identify all the signature blocks in the loan package; highlighter, pen & notepad to take notes if you wish.
+Repositionable Post-It signature arrows (100 or so) to help you identify all the signature blocks in the loan package; highlighter, pen & notepad to take notes if you wish.

-ASSUMPTIONS: This workshop assumes attendees are current Washington notaries with basic knowledge of the loan signing process and that required reading assignment above has been completed.
+ASSUMPTIONS: NSA 101 workshop/webinar assumes attendees are current Washington notaries with basic knowledge of the loan signing process and that required reading assignment 1 through 4 (see above) has been completed.
 [Two book recommendations for aspiring NSAs: Notary Signing Agent Certification Training Study Guide (ISBN 1-597-67195-9) and The Notary Signing Agent's Loan Document Sourcebook (ISBN 1-597-67256-7).
 These are great reference books for beginners.]

 · Introductions/goals; operating rules; handouts